ParadiseSS13/Paradise/.github/CONTRIBUTING.md

   * ![image](https://user-images.githubusercontent.com/12197162/120011088-d22c7400-bfd5-11eb-867f-7b137ac5b1b2.png) ![image](https://user-images.githubusercontent.com/12197162/120011126-dfe1f980-bfd5-11eb-96b2-c83238a9cdcf.png)
   * Decals are to be used sparingly.
 Good map design does not require warning tape around everything.
 Decal overuse contributes to maptick slowdown.
   * Every **area** should contain only one APC and air alarm.
+    * Critical infrastructure rooms, such as the engine, should be given an APC with a larger power cell.
-  * Every **room** should contain at least one fire alarm, air vent, and air scrubber.
+  * Every **room** should contain at least one fire alarm, air vent, air scrubber, light switch, station intercom, and security camera.
+    * Intercoms should be set to frequency 145.9, and be speaker ON Microphone OFF.
+This is so radio signals can reach people even without headsets on.
+Larger room will require more than one at a time.
+    * Exceptions can be made to security camera placement for certain rooms, such as the execution room.
+Larger rooms may require more than one security camera.
+All security cameras should have a descriptive name that makes it easy to find on a camera console.
     * Fire alarms should not be placed next to expected heat sources.
     * Use the following "on" subtype of vents and scrubbers as opposed to var-editing: ```/obj/machinery/atmospherics/unary/vent_scrubber/on``` and ```/obj/machinery/atmospherics/unary/vent_pump/on```
+  * Head of staff rooms should contain a requests console.
   * Firelocks should be used at area boundaries over doors and windows.
 Firelocks can also be used to break up hallways at reasonable intervals.
     * Double firelocks are to be avoided unless absolutely necessary.
     * Maintenance access doors should not have firelocks placed over them.